amalh2/amalh2.github.io/_pages/cv.md

 EDUCATION
 ======
 * BS in Geography and Environmental Systems, GPA: 3.21/4
-* Certificate in Geographic Information Systems *Expected graduation, 2024
+* Certificate in Geographic Information Systems, Expected graduation, 2024

 SKILLS AND LANGUAGES